 Keri: Yes, he did.

 Shaw: I don't know that I've ever been comfortable.
-It's one of those businesses where your major sponsor could drop you tomorrow.
+It's one of those businesses where your major sponsor could drop you off tomorrow.
 You're never confident that everything's cool.
 It's just not a business.
-If you're worried about finances and all, this is not a business to be in.
-Because it's up and down and you never know.
+If you're worried about finances, this is not a business to be in.
+Because it's up and down, and you never know.

-So the past couple of years have been really tough, no matter how good you are.
-Now I'm sure that Kevin and Skeet and those guys are doing quite well, but you have to be, definitely, way on top.
-But, most all of us, no matter that I've had a 15 year run on television and, 25, 26-year run on professional fishing.
+So the past couple of years has been challenging, no matter how good you are.
+I'm sure Kevin, Skeet, and those guys are doing quite well, but you must definitely be way on top.
+But, most of us, no matter that I've had a 15-year run on television and a 25, 26-year run on professional fishing.
 All the accolades I've had, we all have taken mega-cuts.
-When that happens it's scary.
-You just tighten the belt and go on.
+When that happens, it's scary.
+You tighten the belt and go on.

 The one thing you have is your fishing ability.
-Nobody can take that away from you, and so, that's your base.
-That's what really is your livelihood.
-You have to always work on how good you are, new techniques, things that come along and make sure you're on the cutting edge, not following behind.
-Because if you're not performing up to snuff, especially when ESPN bought BASS, they pretty much made it current stuff.
+Nobody can take that away from you, so that's your base.
+That's what your livelihood is.
+You must always work on how good you are, new techniques, and things that come along and ensure you're on the cutting edge, not following behind.
+Because if you're not performing up to snuff, especially when ESPN bought BASS, they made it everyday stuff pretty much.

-I mean, like Roland Martin, they're not letting him back in.
+Like Roland Martin, they're not letting him back in.
 He has to work his way to fish Elites here.
 Roland Martin should not have to work his way to do anything.
-He ought to say, "I want to fish," and people should go "Yeah.
+He should say, "I want to fish," and people should go, "Yeah.
 He's Roland Martin.
 Put him in."
-And he deserves that after being nine-time Angler of the Year and all the stuff he's done in the industry.
+And he deserves that after being a nine-time Angler of the Year and all the stuff he's done in the industry.
 It ought to be just opened up.
 He's an Elite angler.
 He retired, got out, and now it's like he's got work his way back in.

 Well, because of that, there is no comfort level in this sport.
-You know what I mean?
-You've got to work your way every day, work on your skills, work on your knowledge and stay on the cutting edge of it or you fall behind.
+Do you know what I mean?
+You've got to work your way every day, work on your skills, work on your knowledge and stay on the cutting edge of it, or you fall behind.